zackthoutt/got-book-6/README.md

 Varys poisons Daenerys and a dead man.
 > Varys poisoned Daenerys and another of the dead men.
 As he woke, it was a peaceful song, and now the low and the dawn was breaking up and there no smaller, robar the broken bones.

-John rides a dragon and starts to get a little preverted...
+Jon rides a dragon and starts to get a little perverted...
 > Jon rode the dragons in a steep circle, buried fingers in the sand and there a burnt slope.
 “With a man should leave us clean, wench,” he said.
 “Stop him.
 Is that much?
 Until you’re at Winterfell simply get inside ’em o’ wildlings, or on the sound of a bastard dies.”

 Lord Friendzone is off eating stew with chunks of butter...